-ModelicaAllocateString char ModelicaAllocateString(size_t len) Allocate memory for a Modelica string which is used as return argument of an external Modelica function.
-Note, that the storage for string arrays (= pointer to string array) is still provided by the calling program, as for any other array.
-If an error occurs, this function does not return, but calls "ModelicaError".
-ModelicaAllocateStringWithErrorReturn char ModelicaAllocateStringWithErrorReturn(size_t len) Same as ModelicaAllocateString, except that in case of error, the function returns 0.
-This allows the external function to close files and free other open resources in case of error.
-After cleaning up resources use ModelicaError or ModelicaFormatError to signal the error.
+$charModelicaAllocateString(size\t\ len)$ Allocate memory for a non-literal string which is ModelicaAllocateString used as a return argument of an external Modelica function.
+If an error occurs, this function does not return, but calls "ModelicaError". char $ModelicaAllocateStringWithErrorReturn(size\t\ len)$ Same as ModelicaAllocateString, except that in Madalias AllasataCtaria allithErrora Datura case of error, the function returns 0.
+This allows the ModelicaAllocateStringWithErrorRetur external function to close files and free other open re- sources in case of error.
+After cleaning up resources use ModelicaError or ModelicaFormatError to sig- nal the error.